jdera/obks/src/data/blog/the-sand-palace.md

 ## 🏠 The House That Withstood Michael

-> Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
-The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
-But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
-The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.
+> Everyone who hears these words of mine and does them is like a wise man who built his house on rock.
-> (Matthew 7:24-27 NIV)
+> (Matthew 7:24 NET)

 ![sand palace](@/assets/images/sand.jpg)